georchestra/georchestra/docker/README.md

 ### Not dockerized
-Following modules are not already dockerized :
+Following modules are not already dockerized:

  * Analytics
  * Atlas